Bayesian parameter estimation using conditional variational autoencoders for gravitational-wave astronomy

 We can immediately illustrate the accuracy of our machine learning predictions by directly plotting 2 and one-dimensional marginalised posteriors generated using the output samples from our \texttt{VItamin} and \texttt{Bilby} approaches superimposed on each other.
-We show this for one example test dataset in Fig.~\ref{fig:corner_plot} where strong agreement between 2 \texttt{Bilby} samplers (\texttt{Dynesty} in blue, and \texttt{ptemcee} in green) and the \ac{CVAE} (red) is clear.
-It is also evident that whilst we refer to the \texttt{Bilby} sampler results as benchmark cases, different existing samplers do not perfectly agree with each other.
-For each of our 256 test cases we see equivalent levels of disparity between pairs of benchmark samplers \emph{and} between any benchmark sampler and our \ac{CVAE} results.
+We show this for one example test dataset in Fig.~\ref{fig:corner_plot} where strong agreement between the \texttt{Bilby} sampler \texttt{Dynesty} in blue, and the \ac{CVAE} (red) is clear.
+It is also evident that whilst we refer to the \texttt{Bilby} sampler results as benchmark cases, different existing samplers do not perfectly agree with each other (i.e. \texttt{ptemcee} in green) despite using expert recommended sampler settings shown in Tab.~\ref{Tab:sampler_params}.
+For each of our 250 test cases we see reasonable levels of agreement between pairs of benchmark samplers \emph{and} between any benchmark sampler and our \ac{CVAE} results.

-Figures~\ref{fig:pp_plot} and \ref{fig:kl_results} (see the Methods section) show the results of 2 statistical tests (the \ac{PP} plot test and \ac{KL}-divergence tests) performed on the entire test dataset and between all samplers (\texttt{Dynesty}, \texttt{ptemcee}, \texttt{CPNest}, \texttt{emcee}, and \texttt{VItamin}).
-In both tests the quality of the \texttt{VItamin} results are indistinguishable from the benchmark samplers.
+Figures~\ref{fig:pp_plot} and \ref{fig:kl_results} (see the Methods section) show the results of 2 statistical tests (the \ac{PP} plot test and \ac{JS}-divergence tests) performed on the entire test dataset and between all samplers (\texttt{Dynesty}, \texttt{ptemcee}, \texttt{CPNest}, \texttt{emcee}, and \texttt{VItamin}).
+In both tests the quality of the \texttt{VItamin} results are reasonably consistent with the benchmark samplers.
 The \ac{PP} plot results specifically indicate that the Bayesian one-dimensional marginalised posteriors from each approach are self-consistent from a frequentist perspective (e.g., the true values lie within the $X\%$ confidence interval for $X\%$ of the test cases).
-The second test computes the distribution of \ac{KL}-divergences between posteriors conditioned on the same test data $y$ from pairs of samplers.
-In all cases this measure of ``distribution similarity'' between \texttt{VItamin} and any particular benchmark sampler is entirely consistent with the distribution between that benchmark sampler and any other.
+The second test computes the distribution of \ac{JS}-divergences between posteriors conditioned on the same test data $y$ from the ``gold standard'' benchmark sampler \texttt{Dynesty} and every other benchmark sampler (including \texttt{VItamin}).
+This measure of `` distribution similarity'' shows that the results of \texttt{VItamin} vs. \texttt{Dynesty} generally lie between those of \texttt{CPNest} vs. \texttt{Dynesty} and \texttt{ptemcee} vs. \texttt{Dynesty}.